Biological Sciences, Division of

-A contiguous program leading to a bachelor of science degree and a master of science degree in biology is offered to those undergraduate students who are enrolled in any of the major programs offered by the Division of Biological Sciences at UC San Diego.
+A contiguous program leading to a bachelor of science and a master of science in biology is offered to those undergraduate students who are enrolled in any of the major programs offered by the Division of Biological Sciences at UC San Diego.
 Qualified students are able to obtain the MS within one year following receipt of the BS.
 Students interested in applying to this program should meet with the BS/MS adviser in the Biology Student and Instructional Services Office before the end of their junior year.

 The program is open only to UC San Diego undergraduates.
 The Division of Biological Sciences does not have financial aid available for students enrolled in this program.

 To be eligible, students must have completed the first two quarters of their junior year in residence at UC San Diego and must have an overall UC GPA of at least 3.0.
 Students’ major GPA should be at least 3.3.
 Students must demonstrate excellent performance in upper-division biology core courses during their undergraduate program to be eligible to enroll in biology graduate core courses.

 It is the responsibility of the prospective BS/MS student to select a faculty member (from the Division of Biological Sciences) who would be willing to serve as the student’s adviser and in whose laboratory the student would complete at least twenty-four units of research over a two-year period.
 The units of research that must be completed during the student’s senior undergraduate year, must be taken in addition to the requirements for the bachelor’s degree.
 These units will count toward the requirements for the master’s degree only.
 Students must complete six consecutive quarters of research to fulfill the research component of the program.
 Any deviation from this plan, such as a break in enrollment for one or more quarters, will be cause for the student to be dropped from the program.